Farscape: Games

 A video game based on the television series was produced by Red Lemon Studios and released mid-2002 for Microsoft Windows.
 Set during the first season, the game featured voice acting by the original cast of the television series.
 Reviews of the game, however, were generally negative, with many reviewers citing poor gameplay mechanics.

 A Farscape table-top role-playing game was released by Alderac Entertainment Group in 2002.
 It uses the d20 System and includes creatures not appearing in the established television universe.
 The game also features an original short story by Keith R. A. DeCandido set during the first season, after the episode "The Flax" and entitled "Ten Little Aliens".
-The game was nominated for ENnie awards for Best Graphic Design and Layout and Best d20 Game in 2003.
+The game was nominated for ENNIE awards for Best Graphic Design and Layout and Best d20 Game in 2003.

 Continuation

 In February 2014, it was reported that a screenplay for a new Farscape film was in development.
 At WonderCon in April 2014, Rockne S. O'Bannon confirmed to Nerdacy that a Farscape film is in development but in very early stages.
 In an interview with The Paley Center for Media in late 2017, O'Bannon confirmed that work on a film is still ongoing.

-In August 2018, in an interview by Den of Geek, Brian Henson talked about what's holding up the return of Farscape.
-"I've been trying really hard with Farscape.
+In August 2018, in an interview by Den of Geek, Brian Henson spoke about what was preventing the return of Farscape, stating: "I've been trying really hard with Farscape.
 And I'm going to keep trying.
 It's just not quite right still."
 He added, "It's one of those instances where it's us, the creators, who need to keep working on it.
 And feeling no: that didn't work that time.
 No, it's still not quite working.
 It's really down to us."

 At the 2018 Jim Henson's Creature Shop Challenge Live!, Brian Henson said:

 The fan interest has been huge, but it's a little harder to sell.
 BUTI've been trying to make it as a movie for a long time, and everybody is tiredOK I'm tiredof hearing me say that I really want to make a feature film of Farscape.
 I'm just coming off of making this movie [The Happytime Murders] and it really took all of my attention for 16 months.
 I'm reconsidering that, and it may be that the movie length is too short to tell the story.
 So that might mean, I may consider doing something on TV instead.
 Sort of exactly like what we're doing in London right now with Dark Crystal [The Dark Crystal: Age of Resistance]....
 So there is the potential of doing something like that with Farscape.
 Honestly?
 I'm still very enthusiastic about Farscape, and I have been trying to make it into a movie, but I'm not sure I'll be able to succeed.